bingli8899/Bot563-Phylogenetics-of-Molecular-Data-ClassProject/notebook-log.md

 ````

 Then, I tested whether getOrgenlle can work for my samples.
+All analysis of getOrganelle were conducted in Botany server.

 `````
 # move some files from my local computer to the server